-One of our goals through the program is to provide each family enrolled in our Love in Action initiatives with a floor.
-This reduces sickness in children, dramatically decreasing infant deaths from preventable diseases, and increasing school attendance in older children.
-Parents are then saving money on any related medical expenses.
+One of our goals is to provide each family enrolled in our Love in Action initiatives with a cement floor.
+New floors reduce sickness in children, dramatically decreasing infant deaths from preventable diseases and increasing school attendance in older children.
+It can also save parents on unnecessary future medical expenses.

-Our new home builds in Haiti have an average cost of $4000.
-We lay a solid foundation and use cinder blocks to create a strong house.
-Walls are reinforced with rebar and a cement floor is poured.
-These new homes are safe, clean, and transform the families who live in them.
+Our new home builds in Haiti have an average cost of $5000.
+We lay a solid foundation and use cinder blocks to create a strong house, reinforcing the walls with rebar and pouring a cement floor.
+These new homes are safe and clean, transforming the lives of families who live in them.

-After homes are built, we continue to walk with families.
-MH4H chaplains and staff visit homes and monitor the family’s transition into their new house.
-We also provide food, and medical support on a case-by-case basis.
+After building their home, we continue to walk with families.
+Many Hands chaplains and staff visit homes and monitor the family’s transition into their new house.
+We also provide food and medical support on a case-by-case basis.

 The typical Haitian house is made of mud, stick, and scraps.
 These homes are less than 300 sq ft, usually housing an average of six people.
 With dirt floors, these homes cause sicknesses of all kinds.
 Sometimes, it can be the difference between a child getting an education or not.